syncfusion-content/windowsforms-docs/WindowsForms/tabsplittercontainer/GettingStarted.md

 ![TabSplitterContainer control](GettingStarted-images/wf-tabsplitter-container-control.png)

-6) Add any one of the control, and add it to the tabSplitterPage.
-For example, AutoLabel.
+6. Add any one of the controls to the tabSplitterPage (e.g., AutoLabel).

 {% tabs %}
 {% highlight C# %}

-// Initialize an AutoLabel control.
+// Initialize the AutoLabel control.
 AutoLabel autoLabel1 = new AutoLabel();
 autoLabel1.Location = new System.Drawing.Point(167, 111);
 autoLabel1.Size = new System.Drawing.Size(40, 13);